AlexF4Dev/docker-secretprovider-plugin-vault/README.md

 Preliminary instructions:

-Run `./rebuild.sh`, you should get the following:
+Run `./rebuild.sh`, you should get the following

+(Note the different tokens in the two task instances of the `snitch` service).

 ```console
 $ ./rebuild.sh